wp-plugins/amazon-link/readme.txt

 = Localise Amazon Link =

 If this option is selected and the [ip2nation](http://www.ip2nation.com/) database has been installed then the plugin will attempt to use the most appropriate Amazon site when creating the link, currently supports [www.amazon.co.uk](http://www.amazon.co.uk), [www.amazon.com](http://www.amazon.com), [www.amazon.ca](http://www.amazon.ca), [www.amazon.cn](http://www.amazon.cn), [www.amazon.de](http://www.amazon.de), [www.amazon.fr](http://www.amazon.fr), [www.amazon.it](http://www.amazon.it) and [www.amazon.jp](http://www.amazon.co.jp/).

-Note when generating live product links the Italian and Chinese sites do not yet support this capability and will generate content from 'amazon.fr' and 'amazon.com' respectively.

 = Live Data =